cjprybol/reproducibility-via-singularity/README.md

 ./reproduce_project.sh
 ```

-time to run < 5 minutes on a modern laptop with decent download rates (10 Mb/s?)
+**Time to run** < 5 minutes on a modern laptop with ~ 10 MB/s download rates

 # What does that code do?

 I encourage you to read and execute the `reproduce_project.sh` file and see for yourself!
 But in summary, it will download 1 sample of paired-end RNA sequencing reads, and quantify transcript isoform abundances in the sample.
-Run `less Kallisto/abundance.tsv` to see the results!
+You can examine the results by running the command `less Kallisto/abundance.tsv` from inside the project directory!

 This is a contrived example, designed to run quickly and efficiently to demonstrate a point that reproducible research can be, and should be, be as simple as running 4 code instructions.
 However, by extending the software libraries in the container, and extending the analytical complexity in the analysis scripts, these same 4 lines of code can be sufficient to reproduce entire thesis projects.

 Requiring little more effort for others than the wait required to perform the computation, this simplicity of reproducibility lowers the barrier for others to investigate your work.
-This encourages responsible research conduct and increases the rate of knowledge transfer.
+This encourages responsible research conduct and promotes increased rates of knowledge transfer.

 # What is Singularity?

 A Singularity container is a complete linux kernel capable of executing code and running software.
-Because the container is a singe file, it can be easily moved to another computer with Singularity and run in exactly the same way.
-The Singularity engine on each cluster handles the translation to the unique hardware and OS configurations of each cluster.
+Because the container is a single file, it can be easily moved between computers with Singularity and run in exactly the same way.
+The Singularity engine on each cluster handles the translation to cluster-specific machine code, ensuring that your code produces the same output, regardless of the underlying configuration.
+You simply need to install software into the container, and configure it as you would any other linux-based operating system.

 # What is Singularity not?

 A magic, drag and drop, point and click solution.
 Singularity requires some understanding of how operating systems work in order to effectively use it and understand it.
-That being said, it's also very well designed, and should be intuitive for anyone who has set up a computing environment on their personal computer, a cluster, a VM, or a cloud service.
-Singularity will generate an operating system inside of the image file, or "container".
-Singularity will ensure that whatever you install in the container will execute the same on any computer with Singularity installed.
-You simply load the container with software and configure it as you would set up any other basic linux installation.
+That being said, it's also very well designed, and should be intuitive for anyone who has set up a computing environment on their personal computer, a cluster, a virtual machine, or a cloud service.

-Containers require sudo/root/admin privileges to modify and edit.
-This means that when creating containers, users must take care to note whether or not the software installed inside of the container will try to download or edit files that exist inside of the directory structure of the container during use.
-If a container is shipped without those files pre-downloaded and pre-initialized, end users without sudo permission will experience errors as the software fails to write to disk.
-For most situations, the strategy is simply to do the work of preloading the data!
-But for some use cases, such as when the software works by first downloading large databases that can range anywhere from several dozen Gb to several dozen Tb, preloading that much information and sharing it via containers may be an impractical strategy.
-Many pieces of software that work in this way are configurable to write, edit, and save files to a user-specified directory.
-If that is the case, you should be able to get around this issue by configuring the software to use a directory outside of the container.
+Containers require sudo/root privileges to modify and edit.
+This means that when creating containers, users must take care to note whether or not the software installed inside of the container will try to download or edit files that exist inside of the directory structure of the container.
+If a container is shipped without those files pre-downloaded and pre-initialized, end users without sudo/root permissions will experience errors as the software fails to modify files inside of the container.
+For most situations, the strategy is simply to preload the data!
+But for some use cases, such as when using software that downloads large databases (> 100GB) for data annotation purposes, you may wish to explore the configuration options of that software.
+If the software can download data to a directory that will exist *OUTSIDE* of the container, then users only need to worry about sharing containers that may range in size from a few hundred MB to several GB (the disk size of the software), rather than massive images that could easily blossom to sizes larger than a TB.

 # How do I interact with a container?